 Men working in the field of sexual violence prevention shared their tools and techniques with other men at events across Connecticut.

 This art project features the work of Latinx survivors and artists from across Connecticut.
-A selection of hearts are currently on display at the Hispanic Health Council.

 The Alliance has new materials and resources focused on helping survivors who self-identify as lesbian, gay, bisexual, transgender or queer.

 Governor Malloy creates special working group to address untested sexual assault evidence collection kits.

 A statewide plan has been created for sexual assault and abuse prevention and awareness in Connecticut schools.
 Our member programs are here to help.